 Set your priorities.

 I’ll tell you more – the whole system of prioritizing literally everything is simplified when you have a clear vision of why you are living the way you are.
-This is not a rocket science.
+This is not rocket science.
 When you know your core values, your reasons are set and intentional, then you know what is more important than other stuff.

-How can you develop one for yourself?
+How can you develop a personal philosophy for yourself?

-It seems obvious that ideology developing process is not a one size fits all.
+It seems obvious that the ideology developing process is not a one size fits all.
 Although some general framework is supposed to be followed, I guess.
 You need to take action and then think about it and draw conclusions, right?
 If you read my blog, I assume you have at least twenty years of living behind you, that would be your “doing”, what is left now is “think about it” and “learn”.
 There you go, I just created 3 step process on the spot!

 Be thoughtful and productive.
 What is your passion?
 Your unique strength?
 What do you care about?
 Do you know your purpose?
 When all of this comes together, your life story writes itself.